skeeto/enchive/README.md

 2. Read the 32-byte ephemeral public key.
 3. Perform a Curve25519 Diffie-Hellman key exchange with the ephemeral public key.
+4. Validate the IV against the shared secret hash and format version.
-4. Initialize ChaCha20 with the shared secret as the key.
+5. Initialize ChaCha20 with the shared secret as the key.
-5. Decrypt the ciphertext using ChaCha20.
+6. Decrypt the ciphertext using ChaCha20.
-7. Write `HMAC(key, plaintext)`.
+7. Verify `HMAC(key, plaintext)`.

 ## Compile-time configuration